 How obesity affects your health

 In the United States, obesity has reached epidemic proportions, as over 40% of adults are obese.
-This stat is terrifying, but is likely to worsen, as Americans are not paying attention to their diet and nutrition.
+This stat is terrifying but is likely to worsen as Americans ignore their diet and nutrition.

 It is one thing to eat, and it is another thing to eat healthily.
 Many people do not have a healthy eating lifestyle and are likely to experience a range of health problems beyond having excess weight.
 But how do you eat healthily?